September 13, 2022

-Monsoon in Madhya Pradesh
+Top 10 Must-Visit Monsoon Destinations in Madhya Pradesh

 Madhya Pradesh can surprise even seasoned tourists with its incredible attractions.
 The state is called the “Heart of India” due to its central location.
-Whether it is nature, culture, or historical places, there are many places to visit in Madhya Pradesh for seasoned and new travellers.
+Whether it is nature, culture, or historical places, there are many places to visit in Madhya Pradesh during monsoon for seasoned and new travellers.
 Trek through the hilly areas, pay a visit to old temples or go on a jungle safari with friends.
 There are numerous things to do in Madhya Pradesh for all kinds of people.
-The state has many tourist places you can visit at any time of the year.
+The state has many tourists place you can visit at any time of the year.
 However, monsoon is the best time to explore the state.

 Most places in Madhya Pradesh have a hot climate.
 The summer season is long, and the region faces blistering hot weather with the mercury rising each day.
-However, monsoon brings the much-needed respite with moderate to heavy downpours.
+However, the best time to visit Madhya Pradesh is during monsoons as it brings the much-needed respite with moderate to heavy downpours.
 The temperature drops down, and the weather becomes pleasant.

 The state's diverse landscapes come alive with vibrant greenery and breathtaking natural beauty.
 The lush forests, majestic waterfalls, and serene lakes become even more enchanting during this time.
 Popular tourist spots like Pachmarhi, Kanha National Park, and Bhedaghat Marble Rocks offer a mesmerizing experience amidst the monsoon showers.